Custom Policy Checks

 - Set the script path.
 This is the relative path where your script is stored, whether it is stored locally or in a repository.

 - Set the script argument.
-This is a way for you to pass dynamic information into the custom policy check without modifying the Python code.
-The script arguments allow your Python scripts remain reusable with different variables.
+This allows you to pass dynamic information into the custom policy check without modifying the Python code.
+The script arguments ensure that your Python scripts remain reusable with different variables.

 - Set whether the check requires a snapshot: